Rogate: Governance

 An electoral ward in the same name exists.
 This ward includes Milland and at the 2011 census had a total population of 2,447.

 Amenities

 Worship

 The parish has Church of England churches in both Rogate and Rake villages.
 Rogate's church is dedicated to St Bartholomew and parish registers date from 1558.

 The ancient parish of Terwick is included in Rogate and the northern part of the parish is in the ecclesiastical parish of Milland.
+The church of St Peter, Terwick, lies close to the A272 main road to Midhurst.